Writing Good Tests

 What's in the Book

-If your primary goal is to learn just the basics of how to use tools like Vue Test Utils or Jest, this is not the perfect book for you.
-Whereas if, instead, you want to know the secrets of how to write tests that enable rapid feature development and refactoring with confidence while introducing as few bugs as possible, look no further!
+If your primary goal is to learn just the basics of using tools like vue-test-utils and Jest to write Unit Tests for Vue components, this is not the perfect book for you.
+Yet, if you want to learn how to build better applications faster, look no further!

 Breakdown of Testing Approaches